-Gary could just as easily be describing my own feelings and experiences of taking the tweet-up plunge more than five years ago.
+I’d like to talk about my experiences of taking the tweet-up plunge more than five years ago.
 My first tweet-up was the debut #connectinghr tweet-up, in a subterranean function room at the Square Pig pub in January 2010.** I can still remember my nerves.
 I got as far as the corridor leading to the designated chamber of tweeting-up, and nearly decided to turn around and head home.
 But I am so glad I made myself go in.
 I got to meet so many fascinating people who’d previously only been wee avatars with 140-character soundbytes, but so many of them have gone on to be dear friends (including Charlie Duff, FlipChartRick, Mervyn Dinnen (well, actually this was the second time I met Merv, but the first on licensed premises) and the mysterious, the still yet-to-be-unmasked TheHRD).

 I’ve been to so many more such events since.
 So many Twitter friendships have blossomed into parallel real-world friendships.

 Fellow introverts: Pushing yourself into these social situations can be tough.
-And it can definitely be exhausting (as Gary says, you need to factor in plenty of quiet and alone time afterwards, to recharge).
+And it can definitely be exhausting.
 But it can also be so worth doing.
 There are also more of us introverts at these events than you might expect.

 I am put in mind here of the wonderful image above, as shared by Amanda Hite on Twitter last month, depicting the “Stages of socializing for an introvert.”
 (And I can only second Amanda’s three-letter review of this almost unnervingly accurate diagram: “Yup.”
 Even the most enjoyable evening’s socialising can be highly taxing for us of the introverted persuasion).